RichardOliver/twitter-friends-blog-rss/README.md

 A command line tool to generate an [OPML](https://en.wikipedia.org/wiki/OPML) file of your twitter friends blog feeds

 The tool loops through all the accounts that are being followed, checking their profiles for a URL.
 Each of these URLs are checked for RSS or atom feeds and those feeds are collated into an OPML file.

-Note: Whilst OMPL is quite an old format but RSS readers should still be able to import such files.
+Note: Whilst OMPL is quite an old format modern RSS readers should still be able to import these files.

 ## Installation
 `npm install twitter-friends-blog-rss`